tigyouth/daimoku/README.md

 # daimoku
-This is the "Daimoku Bank" project.
+This is the "Daimoku Bank" repository.